pollyx9/pollyx9/README.md

 🎶 Musician & Coding Newbie | Eager to Learn 🌱

-💻 Skills: HTML, CSS, Java, JavaScript
+💻 Skills: HTML, CSS, JavaScript

 🎹 Swapping the keyboard for the piano keys now and then